chaos-mesh/website/docs/chaosd-search-recover.md

 summary: Describes how to search and recover the experiments of Chaosd, and provide related examples.
 ---

 You can search experiments by conditions and recover the experiments corresponding to specified UIDs using Chaosd.
-This document describes how to search and recover experiments of Chaosd, and provides releated examples.
+This document describes how to search and recover experiments of Chaosd, and provides related examples.

 ## Search experiments of Chaosd